-View the Calendar of Events for a look at upcoming visitors center activities.
+View the Calendar of Events for a look at other upcoming visitors center activities.

 Are you looking for a way to combine education with outdoor fun?
 Then plan a visit to the Blenheim-Gilboa Pumped Storage Power Project in North Blenheim, just 40 miles southwest of Albany on the Schoharie Creek in the northern Catskill Mountains.
 Our power project and admission-free Visitors Center have a deliberately low profile amidst spectacular scenery, historic settings and a developed state park.
 Check our Calendar of Events for upcoming visitors center activities.